mbarnig/Marylux-648-TTS-Corpus/README.md

 figure 9
 ![Sonogram 5](https://github.com/mbarnig/Marylux-640-TTS-Corpus/blob/main/pictures/sonogram-2.png)

-To assure a high quality, I removed the following 12 samples of the intermediate MARYLUX-660 corpus, based on the measurment results :
+To assure a high quality, I removed the following 12 samples of the intermediate MARYLUX-660 corpus, based on the measurement results :

 * lb-wiki-0040
 * lb-wiki-0109